andeggs/Blog/_posts/2014-08-09-Digital-service-maps.md

 If digital professionals had better visualisations then they would probably be able to make better decisions too.

 A major challenge at many organisations is managing the multiple touchpoints, particularly when there are several distinct audience or customer groups.
 Which customers are being targeted by which channels?
-Where are there opportunities for growth?
-Where is there scope for consolidation?
+Where are the opportunities for growth?
+Where is the scope for consolidation?

 I’ve developed a simple visualisation which helps to address some of these questions.
 It shows all of the digital services which a particular audience or customer group might interact with.